Researcher Identifiers at the University of Michigan

 What if I already have an ORCID identifier?

 If you have already created an ORCID using your U-M email address, you will not get a second ORCID via the library; you’re all set.
 If you created an ORCID using a different email address, update your record at orcid.org to add your @umich email.
+You can associate your ORCID iD with your umich credentials and add your iD to your MCommunity profile using the Research Identifier Management System.

 Who manages my profile?